jon-harper/OmniBox/docs/support/panel_mounts.md

 #### Molex Micro Fit 3.0

 These make excellent connectors for printers, particularly for hotends.
-They are rated to 5A (higher with gold pins).
+They are rated to 5 Amperes with standard pins (9.5A with gold pins).

 Connectors up to 2 row, 24 positions are available.